carrvo/mindie-client/README.md

 - `SetEnv CLIENT_PATH <client>` - for your client ID to be `https://example.com/<client>/`
 - `SetEnv CLIENT_SCOPE "profile oauth"` - to set the scopes that will be requested
-- `SetEnv CLIENT_FILESYSTEM_PATH /filesystem/path/to/client/` - so that the `.htaccess` can be updated appropriately
+- `SetEnv CLIENT_FILESYSTEM_PATH /filesystem/path/to/client/` - so that the `.htaccess` can be updated appropriately (note that if the client does not reside on the filesystem, then this should be set to `/usr/local/src/mindie-client/indieauth-client-php/` due to the aliases that are required)

 ### Session Variables